Mideast expects big changes under Trump

 Government circles in Cairo widely see Obama as naive about the true intentions of political Islam and excessively idealistic about liberal democracy.
 Championing the popular protests of the 2011 Arab Spring, Obama urged the stalwart U.S. ally Hosni Mubarak to step down and welcomed the ascendancy of the country’s first elected president, Islamist Mohammed Morsi.

-After el-Sissi led a 2013 coup replacing Morsi, Obama’s administration struggled for months over whether to call it a coup and later suspended some arms sales to Egypt.
+After el-Sissi led a 2013 military overthrow replacing Morsi, Obama’s administration struggled for months over whether to call it a coup and later suspended some arms sales to Egypt.
 It has routinely criticized the government’s police brutality, mass trials of Islamists and the crackdown on liberal dissent, drawing charges from el-Sissi that the U.S. supports Morsi and other religious hard-liners.

 Under Trump, “there will be a lot of capacity for less friction and more engagement,” said Michael W. Hanna, an Egypt expert at the New York-based Century Foundation.